-St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust with access to Aetna’s Signature PPO Network.
-This plan becomes effective on August 1, 2017 and terminates on July 31, 2018.
+St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust.
+This plan becomes effective on August 1, 2018 and terminates on July 31, 2019.

-Supplemental Health Plan – This plan covers medical and mental health services when treated at the STU Student Health Center and the Jesse Trice North Miami Gardens clinic off campus at 100%.
+Student Health Fee – This mandatory health fee provides outpatient medical and mental health services when treated at the Student Health Center and at the Jesse Trice North Miami Gardens clinic off campus.

 STUDENT INSURANCE REQUIREMENT

-- With an approved waiver, your account will only be charged $180 for the Supplemental Health Plan.
+- With an approved waiver, your account will only be charged the annual Student Health Fee of $180.

 International students are automatically enrolled in the Comprehensive Student Health Plan which meets the J1 and F1 visa requirements as set forth by the U.S. Department of State.

-You may add your dependent spouse or child(ren) to this plan by completely the Dependent online enrollment form.
+Insured students may add a dependent spouse or child(ren) to this plan by completely the Dependent online enrollment form found under Voluntary Coverage.